GinoMan/KeySentryJS/README.md

 obj.disableLogging()
 ```

-Description: Will cause events from objects of the subclass to no longer log to the console.
+Description: Disables logging on the object causing it to be silent to the console log.

 ------------------